Voice-over / Podcast Recording Studio Equipment Reviews

 and on Red Hot Chili Peppers albums.

-it beats them hands down for gain and clarity."
+and SM57 and it beats them hands down for gain and clarity."

 also bought a